-Kayla Kristensen, CCC-SLP
+Kayla Kristensen, MS, CCC-SLP

-Professional Certifications and Education
+Professional Certification and Education

 - Certificate of Clinical Competence in Speech-Language Pathology (CCC-SLP), American Speech-Language-Hearing Association (ASHA)

 - Wisconsin State License in Speech-Language Pathology

 - MCH-LEND and Clinical Fellowship: University of Wisconsin-Madison, Waisman Center Clinics UCEDD

 - Master of Science, Speech-Language Pathology, University of Wisconsin-Madison